- Things to Do

 - Plan Your Trip

 This event is considered one of the largest amateur sandcastle competitions in the world and draws close to 10,000 people.
 Architects, engineers, and college students come together to vie for the coveted Golden Bucket Award.
-Here’s what you need to know to avoid the crowds and take in this true one-of-a-kind event.
+Here’s what you need to know to avoid the crowds and take in this truly one-of-a-kind event.

 Competitors are hitting the sand and building for five intense hours as they fight to maintain the structural integrity of their sculptures.
 The competition is considered one of the world’s largest amateur sandcastle competitions and draws thousands of spectators to watch teams vie for the coveted Golden Bucket Award.
+Plus, attendees can partake in free sandcastle building lessons from a professional sandcastle builder!

-By popular demand, the Galveston Park Board is working to help teams maintain the event's sandcastles overnight for beachgoers to take in these architectural marvels (with potentially smaller crowds).
+By popular demand, the Galveston Park Board is working to help teams maintain the event's sandcastles overnight for beachgoers to take in these architectural marvels (with smaller crowds).
 There are also free sandcastle building lessons in conjunction with this viewing at 11AM, 1PM and 3PM.

 The event is hosted by the AIA Houston chapter and features builders from all over the state of Texas.
 The teams have five hours to bring their designs to life while battling the elements (sand can be a fickle medium) and racing against the clock.
 Some will topple, some will tower, and some will triumph— but all will be worthy of admiration for the attempt.